 If you’d like to squeeze in some beach time or take a deep dive into Mexican culture, you’re in luck.
-Autumn is a good time for either of those vacations.
+Autumn is the optimal time to embark on either of those vacations.

 In Mexico City, the tourist volume increases steadily throughout the year, with few travelers in January and peak numbers in November and December.
 That said, in the shoulder season of September and October, you won’t have to confront too many crowds.
-If weather is an important consideration for you, you might want to avoid the rainy season by visiting between mid-October and November.
-And of course, Mexico City comes alive with cultural celebrations in the fall, including Independence Day festivities on September 16 and Dia de los Muertos on November 1 and 2.
-So, if you can find travel dates that balance the crowds, the weather, and the cultural offerings, it’s a great idea to explore Mexico’s capital in autumn.
+(You should also note that, if weather is an important consideration for you, you can avoid the rainy season by visiting between mid-October and November.)
+Of course, Mexico City comes alive with cultural celebrations in the fall, including Independence Day festivities on September 16 and Dia de los Muertos on November 1 and 2.
+So, if you can find travel dates that balance the competing interests of crowds, weather, and cultural offerings, you’ll be well rewarded for exploring Mexico’s capital in autumn.

 The United States and Canada

-Whether you’re looking for a good city break or simply want to spend some time outside before winter comes, the United States and Canada both provide excellent opportunities for shoulder-season travelers.
+Whether you’re looking for a good city break or simply hoping to spend some time outside before winter comes, the United States and Canada both provide excellent opportunities for shoulder-season travelers.

 Chicago is a destination made for the shoulder season.
 The Windy City puts its best foot forward in both spring and fall, and with concerts galore and colorful leaves aplenty, autumn is the ideal time to visit.
-As if that wasn’t reason enough to explore Chicago, domestic travelers can often score cheap, last-minute flights in October or November.
+And if that wasn’t reason enough to explore Chicago, there’s also an added bonus for budget travelers: an abundance of cheap, last-minute domestic flights in October or November.

 But Chicago isn’t the only U.S. metropolis that’s perfect for your fall adventures — there’s also Boston.
 While the city is beautiful all year long, its parks and scenic walks are at their best when the colors begin to change.
-And during the fall, the nearby day trips are just as inviting as the city itself — try exploring spooky Salem around Halloween or Cape Cod after the summer crowds have dissipated.
+And in autumn, the nearby day trips are just as inviting as the city itself; try exploring spooky Salem around Halloween or Cape Cod after the summer crowds have dissipated.

 Finally, Québec City is one of Canada’s best-kept secrets, particularly in the fall.
 During these months, the city and its environs come to life in brilliant reds, oranges, and yellows, and hotel prices drop dramatically.
-While you’re there, take time to explore the Old Town, the parks, and the waterfront, then leave the city for autumnal adventures like apple-picking or a foliage tour.
+While you’re there, you’ll want to explore the Old Town, the parks, and the waterfront, then leave the city for autumnal adventures like apple-picking excursions and foliage tours.
 What’s more, the nearby Parc National de la Jacques-Cartier lets visitors take advantage of the cool temperatures and hike, bike, or even rent kayaks, canoes, and stand-up paddleboards.
 By the time you return home, you’ll be raving about Québec City in the shoulder season.

 To the outside world, the African continent often seems inaccessible.
-But a few of the continent’s destinations are perfect for those who want to engage with a new locale and time their travels for the shoulder season.
+But a few of the continent’s destinations are perfect for those who wish to engage with a new locale — and time their travels for the shoulder season.

 South Africa is so large and diverse that its regions often have different optimal travel seasons.
 But, if you’re interested in seeing wildflowers, going whale-watching, or embarking on a safari, September is a great month to explore the country.
-(Note that, in the Southern Hemisphere, September marks the beginning of spring, not fall.
-And in South Africa, this month lies in the middle of the dry season, when safari guides can readily predict where the wildlife will go.)
+(Keep in mind that, in the Southern Hemisphere, September marks the beginning of spring, not fall.
+Also remember that the ninth month of the year lies in the middle of South Africa’s dry season, when safari guides can readily predict where the wildlife will go.)
 Hopefully, if you book your journey far enough in advance, you won’t break the bank — but you should keep in mind that your airfare might still be pricey.

-Morocco also tops many travelers’ bucket lists, but planning the trip is often challenging, given the hot summer temperatures (and the high cost of summer visits).
+Morocco tops many travelers’ bucket lists, but planning the trip is often challenging, given the hot summer temperatures (and the high cost of summer visits).
 Luckily, Morocco is exceptionally traveler-friendly during fall, winter, and spring!
-In fact, depending on your preferred itinerary, you could take your trip anytime between November and May.
+In fact, depending on your preferred itinerary, you could venture on your dream vacation anytime from November to May.
 If you’d like to wander the streets of Marrakech, hike the Atlas Mountains, or roam the Sahara Desert, we recommend taking your trip in fall or spring.
-And if you’re an avid skier, you can even hit the slopes at Oukaïmeden from January to March.
+And if you’re an avid skier, you can hit the slopes at Oukaïmeden from January to March.
 Shop around for deals, and see what you can find!

 Looking for more inspiration?
 Check out our article on where to travel every month of the year.